Rodrigo Rivera (footballer, born 1993)

 Rodrigo José Rivera Sánchez (born 16 August 1993) is a Salvadoran professional footballer who plays as a midfielder for Primera División club FAS.

-Career
+Club career

 Rivera began his career with Juventud Independiente, before moving to Alianza F.C. in 2015.
-After winning 3 Primera División de Fútbol de El Salvador, he moved to Santa Tecla where he helped them win their own Primera División title.
+After winning three Primera División de Fútbol de El Salvador, he moved to Santa Tecla where he helped them win their own Primera División title.

 International career

 Rivera made his debut with the El Salvador national team in a 1–1 friendly tie with Nicaragua on 9 March 2016.